High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Signal-to-noise forecasts

-We forecast the expected signal to noise ratio (SNR) for different combinations of observables.
+We forecast the expected signal-to-noise ratio for different combinations of observables.
 Our data vector $\vec{D}(\ell)$ contains the auto- and cross-power spectra between the different observables and between the redshift bins.
 In order to compare several combinations of probes, we define the following data vectors:

 where $i$ and $j$ are indexes running over the redshift bins.
-We perform a tomographic analysis with 20 redshift bins, thus the data vectors containing only the auto-spectra of angular galaxy clustering and ARF (\Dg and \Dz) contain 210 $C_\ell$ each.
+We performed a tomographic analysis with 20 redshift bins, thus the data vectors containing only the auto-spectra of angular galaxy clustering and ARF (\Dg and \Dz) contain 210 $C_\ell$ each.
 The data vector containing the cross-correlation \Dgz has 820 $C_\ell$ and the longest data vector \Dgzk contains 861 $C_\ell$.

 In Fig.~\ref{fig:correlation_cl_euclid}, we display the correlation matrix for the $\Dgzk(\ell=10)$ data vector.
-We clearly see that, in the same redshift bin, angular galaxy clustering and ARF are practically un-correlated (diagonal terms of the top left and lower right blocks close to zero), but that there is some degree of anti-correlation in neighbouring redshift bins.
+We clearly see that, in the same redshift bin, angular galaxy clustering and ARF are practically un-correlated (diagonal terms of the top-left and lower-right blocks close to zero), but that there is some degree of anti-correlation in neighbouring redshift bins.
 We can also observe that the CMB lensing field is almost uncorrelated with the ARF.

 We assume that there is no correlation between different multipoles and that the covariance between the probes is totally captured by a Gaussian covariance.
 This assumption is exact on large (linear) scales and if the survey covers the full sky.
-On real data, the footprint of the survey and the presence of masked area will create correlations between multipoles.
-See e.g. \citet{KrauseEifler2017} or \citet{Lacasa2018} for the inclusion the higher-order (non-Gaussian) terms in the covariance matrix.
-In this work we neglect these effects.
+With regard to real data, the footprint of the survey and the presence of masked area will create correlations between multipoles.
+We invite the reader to consult, for example, \citet{KrauseEifler2017} or \citet{Lacasa2018} for the inclusion of the higher order (non-Gaussian) terms in the covariance matrix.
+In this work, we neglect these effects.